Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds

-\begin{example} We see that the type-II $(3,4)$-regular QC code with a $3 \times 4$ polynomial parity-check matrix and with $r = 46$ presented in Example~\ref{ex:binomial:optimal:1} not only achieves the minimum Hamming distance upper bound promised by~\eqref{eq:bound:2} but, according to Corollary~\ref{cor:type:II:minimum:distance:upper:bound:1}, it achieves the best possible minimum Hamming distance upper bound for any type-II $(3,4)$-regular QC code with a $3 \times 4$ polynomial parity-check matrix.
-We note that this particular code has parameters $[184,47,32]$, girth $8$, and diameter $8$, i.e., the same girth and diameter as the Tanner graph of the $[124,33,24]$ code in Example~\ref{ex:shortened:tanner:code:1}), which is a shortened version of the $[155,64,20]$ code in~\cite{Tanner:Sridhara:Fuja:01:1}.
+\begin{example} We see that the type-$2$ $(3,4)$-regular QC code with a $3 \times 4$ polynomial parity-check matrix and with $r = 46$ presented in Example~\ref{ex:binomial:optimal:1} not only achieves the minimum Hamming distance upper bound promised by~\eqref{eq:bound:2} but, according to Corollary~\ref{cor:type:II:minimum:distance:upper:bound:1}, it achieves the best possible minimum Hamming distance upper bound for any type-$2$ $(3,4)$-regular QC code with a $3 \times 4$ polynomial parity-check matrix.
+We note that this particular code has parameters $[184,47,32]$, girth $8$, and diameter $8$, \ie, the same girth and diameter as the Tanner graph of the $[124,33,24]$ code in Example~\ref{ex:shortened:tanner:code:1}), which is a shortened version of the $[155,64,20]$ code in~\cite{Tanner:Sridhara:Fuja:01:1}.

 Figure~\ref{fig:decoding:performance:code:1} shows the decoding performance (word error rate) of the $[184,47,32]$ QC LDPC code when used for transmission over a binary-input additive white Gaussian noise channel.
 Decoding is done using the standard sum-product algorithm~\cite{Kschischang:Frey:Loeliger:01} which is terminated if the syndrome of the codeword estimate is zero or if a maximal number of $64$ (respectively~$256$) iterations is reached.
 It is compared with a randomly generated $(3,4)$-regular $[184,46]$ LDPC code where four-cycles in the Tanner graph have been eliminated.
 (When comparing these two codes one has to keep in mind that because the randomly generated code has slightly lower rate and because the horizontal axis shows $E_{\mathrm{b}}/N_0$, the randomly generated code has a slight ``disadvantage'' of $0.093 \ \mathrm{dB}$.)
 Note though that the decoding complexity per iteration is the same for both codes.